myc2003/Course3Assignment4/README.md

 ### Step 6
 ----------
 Identify the column headings corresponding to those that represent the mean and standard deviation for each type of measurement.
-These Variables were those with "mean()" and "std() in its name.
+These variables were those with "mean()" and "std()" in its name.

 Determine the column indices for these column headings, the Activity_Type column and the Subject_No. column for subsetting the combined dataset.

+Create a dataset with only the desired column headings from the combined dataset from Step 5.

 ### Step 7
 ----------